Proactive Recommendation in Social Networks: Steering User Interest with Causal Inference: INTRODUCTION

-To this end, we propose a \textbf{Ne}ighbor \textbf{I}nterference \textbf{Rec}ommendation (\textbf{NIRec}) framework, which consists of two key modules: (1) an interference representation-based estimation module; and (2) a post-learning-based optimization module.
+To this end, we propose a \textbf{Ne}ighbor \textbf{I}nterference \textbf{Rec}ommend-ation (\textbf{NIRec}) framework, which consists of two key modules: (1) an interference representation-based estimation module; and (2) a post-learning-based optimization module.
 The interference representation-based estimation module integrates a unit's individual representation with its neighbor units' interference representations to obtain the interference-aware potential outcome.
 The unit's individual representation captures the user's individual interests regarding the item.
 Meanwhile, the interference representations measure the interference effects of neighbor units on the target unit.
 NIRec obtains interference representations by aggregating the neighbor units' treatments and individual representations by masked graph convolution with attention.
 Given the well-trained estimation module and a pre-designed user experience cost function, the post-learning-based module greedily searches the values of neighbors' treatments to jointly maximize the positive potential outcomes probabilities of target units and minimize the decrease of the expected ratings of the neighbors.
 We conduct extensive semi-simulation experiments on real-world datasets with in-depth analysis under various settings (\eg various target users and target items), validating the steering effectiveness of NIRec.

-The main contributions of this paper are as follows: \begin{itemize}[leftmargin=*] \item We first propose a novel PRSN task, which adjusts a target item's exposure to target users' neighbors to indirectly steer target users' interests.
-This task emphasizes the significance of leveraging neighbors in social networks to expand users' interests. \item We design NIRec to achieve PRSN, which leverages an interference representation-based estimation module to estimate interference-aware potential outcomes and a post-learning-based optimization module to optimize treatment values to trade off steering performance and the experience of target users' neighbors. \item We conduct substantial semi-simulation experiments on real-world datasets, verifying the effectiveness of NIRec. \end{itemize}
+The main contributions of this paper are as follows: \begin{itemize}[leftmargin=*] \item We propose a novel \textit{Proactive Recommendation in Social Networks} (\textbf{PRSN}) task --- adjusting a target item's exposure to target users' neighbors to indirectly steer target users' interests.
+This task is orthogonal to existing research on direct steering, offering a new direction for steering user interest while avoiding the issues of direct steering. \item We design a \textbf{N}eighbor \textbf{I}nterference \textbf{Rec}ommendation (\textbf{NIRec}) framework to achieve PRSN, which leverages an interference representation-based estimation module to estimate interference-aware potential outcomes and a post-learning-based optimization module to adjust treatment values to trade off steering performance and the experience of target users' neighbors. \item We conduct semi-simulation experiments on real-world datasets with in-depth analysis under various settings, verifying the effectiveness of NIRec. \end{itemize}